The Blue Diamond strain is a real gem. This well-balanced hybrid with an even sativa/indica split provides blissful relaxation for both body and mind.

 Once its indica side kicks in, Blue Diamond could act as a muscle relaxant and help to relieve physical aches and pains.
 After a while, users report feeling spacey and sleepy, making insomnia another possible condition that this strain could benefit.

 Another reason why people may choose to use Blue Diamond medicinally is to relieve the side effects of chemotherapy.
 It could reduce nausea and improve appetite, making this challenging treatment a little bit more manageable.

 Possible Side Effects of the Blue Diamond Strain

 As with most strains, the most prominent side effect of Blue Diamond is a dry mouth, also known as cottonmouth.
 Dry eyes can also be a problem, and the best way to avoid these issues is to stay well-hydrated.
 Since Blue Diamond can cause couchlock, ensure you have plenty of water or another hydrating beverage ready before you start.

 Less common side effects include dizziness, headaches, increased anxiety, and paranoia.
-The latter is more likely to affect people with a predisposition to these feelings or a low THC tolerance.
-That said, reports suggest that Blue Diamond is less likely to induce feelings of panic than other, stronger strains.
+The latter is more likely to affect people with a predisposition to these feelings or have a low THC tolerance.
+That said, reports suggest that Blue Diamond is less likely to induce feelings of panic than other, more potent strains.

 Final Thoughts on the Blue Diamond Strain

 Blue Diamond is a well-balanced hybrid with a pleasant blend of sativa and indica effects.
 Either one may be more noticeable depending on the cut, as well as when and where you use it.

 However, it is primarily a relaxing strain and is popular with both recreational and medicinal users.
 Some popular reasons users report for consuming Blue Diamond include depression, stress, pain, and insomnia.